 Little changed for the next few years, the tent grew to 80x40 foot.
 However in 2002. it was decided to move away from the bandstand closer to the toilet block and have a larger Marquee 100x 40.
 With the larger tent we could include for the first time a backstage area /’Green Room’ for the bands.
 This offered them better security for their equipment and meant they could enjoy the hospitality out-front.

 In 2003 we became hi-tech and the festival got a web-site.
 This was all very nice until the PRS people did a trawl and found our little festival and wanted there cut of the donations.
-Each year, they take a good 3-5% plus of the charity donations.

 In 2004 the ‘Bog Hoppers’ a local dance troop asked if they could organise a fringe dance festival in Saxon Square along side the music.
 Many dance troops turned up, and they introduced a procession down the high street to the Quomps.
 This meant involving the police and closing the high street for about ten minutes.

 In 2005 new staging was purchased off EBay to allow the audience a better view of the bands.
 And with this the tent was again extended to 120x40

 Also in 2006 some local NIMBY brought to light the open space policy /regulations for Sundays.
 This meant that the Festival along with other events including the Regatta could no longer fence off the quay on Sundays.
 This was a great blow.
 In other places in the country this bye law has been nullified, however no one even the Regatta with its connection wanted to fight the case.